Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-list-w.md

 # List

-## Dependencies

-- Tizen 2.3.1 and Higher for Wearable

 This feature is supported in wearable applications only.

 The list is a very simple UI component used to manage a limited number of items.
-For lists with a lot of items, use the [Genlist](component-genlist-wn.md).
+For lists with a lot of items, use the [Genlist](component-genlist-w.md).

 For more information, see the [List](../../../../../org.tizen.native.wearable.apireference/group__Elm__List.html) API.